kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 [persona]: /2018/02/04/Teaching-to-Groups/#develop-a-teaching-persona

-- What pedagogies do you utilize, and why is it suited to the content?
+- What pedagogies do you utilize?
+Why are they suited to the content?
 - How do you organize a complex lesson?
 What do you emphasize in the lesson? e.g. motivation, exposition, demonstration, practice, theory.
 - How do you manage time, especially in a dynamic environment where students